Chief Executive Officer

-Gordon joined Quotient in 2013, having served as CFO of its previous owners, Quotient Bioresearch group, for six years.
-Gordon is responsible for all financial matters, including financial reporting, liaising with Quotient’s investors and lenders and leading fund-raisings and M&A activities.
-Gordon has over 20 years’ experience in the pharmaceutical and biotech industry, in both private equity-backed and public companies.
+Gordon joined Quotient in 2007 as CFO and is responsible for all financial matters, including financial reporting, liaising with Quotient’s investors and lenders and leading fund-raisings and M&A activities.
+Gordon has over 25 years’ experience in the pharmaceutical and biotech industry, in both private equity-backed and public companies.
 He spent 11 years as CFO and then CEO of Acambis plc, a FTSE-350 vaccines development company.
 He headed up Acambis’ U.S. operations for five years, delivering a $500 smallpox vaccine counter-bioterrorism contract for the U.S. Government.
 Prior to that Gordon spent six years as an investment banker, primarily with N M Rothschild, where he advised clients on a variety of corporate finance transactions.
 He qualified as a Chartered Accountant with Ernst & Young.
 In 2004, Gordon was awarded the Officer of the Order of the British Empire for services to the British biotechnology industry in the U.S.